dgruber/gonfig/README.md

 # gonfig
-Accessing PCF Config Server from Go Apps
+Accessing the Pivotal Cloud Foundry Config Server from Go apps

 Simple library which can be used within Go (#golang) microservice applications in order to get the configuration from the PCF Config Server.